imjoseangel/sandbox/kubernetes/netdebug/README.md

 ![Application-CPU](./files/app-cpu.png)

-Regarding network traffic, there is also a clear exhaustion when `ndots:5`:
+Regarding network traffic in the CoreDNS, there is also clear exhaustion when `ndots:5`:

 ![CoreDNS-net](./files/dns-net.png)